 Break large problems into smaller ones.
 It sounds simple, but I think this is one of the primary traits needed to architect anything.
 See the big picture, and then dive deeper.
 Start with the high-level responsibilities, and continue breaking things down until everything has its purpose.

-What tools do you use when designing the architecture for a new system?
+What tools do you use when designing the software architecture for a new system?

-As an architect, which software methodology do you prefer?
+As a software architect, which software methodology do you prefer?

 What do you enjoy the most about designing the architecture of a new system?

 Solving problems!
 Giving the user something that improves what they have today, redesigning a slow system to be fast or breaking big, ugly code into well-factored systems.